daniel-vc/emf-jamstack-workshop/README.md

 👨🏻‍💻EMF Students.
 This branch is for serving instructions on the AWS section of the workshop.

 Instructions:
-  1. Head to the URL on the right and login with your given username and password.
+  1. Head to [this URL](https://s3.console.aws.amazon.com) and login with your given username and password.

   2. In the menu “Services” select “S3” under Storage.